bd6981/crud/README.md

   </ul>
 </details>

+---

 There is an alternative to the single-server architecture, which is the idea of microservices.
 We're briefly going to explore microservices as a category, but in the context of this lesson, we'll be talking about how to separate our views from the server.
 Instead, the server will serve *data in the form of JSON* that a client-side jQuery application will 'consume' and generate content from.

 > This an increasingly common pattern in modern web development, especially with the rise of 'serverless' services.
-You may or may not be familiar with the terms Platform as a Service and Service as a Service, but these are examples of such services.
+You may or may not be familiar with the terms Platform as a Service and Service as a Service, but these are examples of 'serverless' services.
 See the Additional Reading header at the end of the lesson for readings on this topic.

 ## Microservices
 > (10 min, 0:20)